ArneBachmann/sos/README.md

 ## Recipes ##
 - Diff between any two revisions: Switch to the revision you want to compare against, then perform a diff with the other revision as argument
 - Ignore whitespaces during diff: Add the option `--iw` or `--ignore-whitespace`
+- Revert all changes except some files: Use `sos switch / --except "glob*" --except ...` or use `sos switch / --only "glob*"`

 ## Hints and Tipps ##